chaniabank/SDK/README.md

 # Chania Bank PSD2 API SDK
+You need a valid subscription in order to use the API.
-please visit developer.chaniabank.gr for more information
+Please visit developer.chaniabank.gr for more information